-According to Wolfram, if someone beamed our own 21st-century communication signals at us from space we would be hard pressed determining whether they were artificial or natural.
+According to Wolfram, if someone beamed our own 21st-century communication signals at us from space we would be hard pressed to determine whether they were artificial or natural.
 So what chance do we have of distinguishing an ET communication from the general background radio static of the cosmos?

 In his magnum opus, A New Kind of Science, Wolfram, suggests that extraterrestrial intelligence is inevitably difficult to define and recognize “It has usually been assumed that detecting extraterrestrial signals from a sophisticated mathematical computation would provide evidence for extraterrestrial intelligence,” he writes.
 “But the discoveries in A New Kind of Science show that such computation can actually be produced by very simple underlying rules—of kinds that can occur in simple physical systems with nothing like what we normally consider intelligence.
 The result is a new view of the character of intelligence, and a collection of ideas about the nature of purpose, and recognizing it in ultimate extrapolations of technology.”